laurilautervikk/html/README.md

 # HTML5 and CSS3
-A repo for Märgendkeeled home assignments
+A repo for Märgendkeeled home assignment